Denmark 2-0 Germany

 Jensen 18, Vilfort 78

 1992 final, Gothenburg

 Denmark had barely emerged from behind the barricades when they scored their opener against the run of play.
-The title was secured 12 minutes from time when Vilfort controlled before turning inside to shoot low in off Bodo Illgner's left post.
-It was a touching end, Vilfort having twice left the Danish training camp – and missed a group match – to visit his dying seven-year-old daughter.
+The title was secured 12 minutes from time when Vilfort controlled before turning inside to shoot low and in off Bodo Illgner's left post.
+It was a touching finale, Vilfort having twice left the Danish training camp – and missed a group match – to visit his dying seven-year-old daughter.